With elections looming in India, we look at the turning point for the region’s economy and where it could go in the future

-The most populous democracy in the world and projected to overtake China by 2028 as the most populous nation on the planet, India is the world’s 6th largest economy.
-In this month’s piece I will look at the political change in India and the pro-business reform agenda being pushed by its Prime Minister, as well as opportunities available to investors that are seeking economic exposure to the region.
+India is the most populous democracy in the world and is projected to overtake China by 2028 as the most populous nation on the planet.
+It is also the world’s 6th largest economy and, with its rising importance in global markets, I lay out below our reasons for why we continue to see opportunities in the region.
+I will look at the political change in India, the pro-business reform agenda being pushed by Prime Minister Modi and give some thoughts around the election.

 The changing face of India